Stinger101/leshan-el/README.md

 from Stinger101
-- adding some kinda logging to the app code modified in org.eclipse.leshan.server.demo.servlet.log.CoapMessageTracer -adding observe on startup code modified in LeshanDemoServer main file by adding a registration listener then sending observe request to devices on regisytration
+- adding some kinda logging to the app
+- code modified in org.eclipse.leshan.server.demo.servlet.log.CoapMessageTracer
+- adding observe on startup
+- code modified in LeshanDemoServer main file by adding a registration listener then sending observe request to devices on regisytration
-Both work but are buggy as F.....
+- Both work but are buggy as F.....